OZoneGuy/GEEKS-wesbite/README.md

  Maybe a brief bio for each, provided by each?

  - [X] A newsletters page with links to each newsletter/article
- - [ ] Ability to use markdown when posting.
+ - [X] Ability to use markdown when posting.

 ## Second Stage

- - [ ] Member sign ups
+ - [X] Member sign ups

    Member will sign up to the mailing list.
 More details can be added later.
 Can be integrated with discord bot registration.

 ## Required Packages

- - nginx
- - python(3)-pip
- - python(3)-dev
- - libpq-dev
- - postgresql
- - postgresql-contrib
  - docker
  - docker-compose
- - Plus see 'requirements.txt' for python packages

 ## Install instructions

-Deprecated instructions.
-New setup requires docker and docker-compose.

- For a more general instruction read [this article](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-16-04).

 1. Install the required packages.
- 2. Install the required python packages using the `requirements.txt`
+1. Change the postgres password in the `docker-compose.yml` file.
+This is the password for the postgres database user.
+3. Start the service using `docker-compose up -d` while in the same directory as `docker-compose.yml`
+4. Create the database in Postgress:
+    1. Connect to the database: `docker exec -ti website_db_1 psql -U postgres`.
+    2. Create the database: `CREATE DATABASE NAME;` where NAME is the name of the database.
+    3. Create the user: `CREATE USER myprojectuser WITH PASSWORD 'password';`
+    4. Set the default encoding to UTF-8 for django.
+    5. Give permission to the user for the database: `GRANT ALL PRIVILEGES ON DATABASE myproject TO myprojectuser;`
+    6. Change the postgres credentials for django.
+      * Edit `NAME`, `USUER`, and `PASSWORD` in the `DATABASES` dictionary in `django/geeks_website/settings.py`.
+Where
+      * `NAME` is the database name,
+      * `USER` is the user name,
+      * `PASSWORD` is the password.
+All set earlier in the databse setup.
+5. Change the django secret key:
+  1. Start the docker-compose project immediately and use docker to generate the secret key.
+      - Use
+      ```
- 3. Run `$ python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'`
+      docker exec django_container python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'
- 4. Run `gunicorn --access-logfile - --workers n --bind unix:/path/to/socket/file.sock /path/to/myproject.wsgi:application`.
-Where `n` is the maximum number of worker sub-threads working.`

-     You can create a systemd service using this command.
-See the linked article for more details.
+      ```
+      - Copy the output and replace `SECRET_KEY` with it.

+6. Run `docker exec -ti geeks-website_django_1 python manage.py makemigrations`
+7. Run `docker exec -ti geeks-website_django_1 python manage.py migrate`
+8. Run `docker-compose restart django`
- 5. Edit the `nginx-config/sites/defailt.cfg`  to point to the correct files/directories.
+9. Edit the nginx config file to suite the project.
- 6. Delete the contents of `/etc/nginx/` directory.
- 7. Copy the contents of `nginx-config` into `/etc/nginx/`
- 8. Start nginx.
+10. Enjoy the website!

 ---